dandichen/dandichen.github.io/_pages/about.md

 SUTVA requires well-defined mapping from $$a$$ to $$Y(a)$$.

-  + Consistency is assumed as $$Y = Y(a)$$, while it may not be true due to various baseline health conditions.
+  - Consistency is assumed as $$Y = Y(a)$$, while it may not be true due to various baseline health conditions.
 For example, those with more chronic conditions may tend to have more hospitalizations than those are healthier, although both groups receive the same treatment.
 Therefore, it seems better to assume consistency within strata, while strata is defined by the observed characteristics $$C$$.

-  + Treatment irrelevance is assumed, so this study does not distinguish between subtypes in telehealth and in-person visits.
+  - Treatment irrelevance is assumed, so this study does not distinguish between subtypes in telehealth and in-person visits.
 For instances, audio, audio + video interactive, audio + video real-time interactive services are all considered the same.
 A similar idea applies to in-person visits.
 This is actually a limitation of the data, since all telehealth visits are coded the same.
 Therefore, it is not possible to distinguish their subtypes from the collected data.

-  + The assumption of no interference is satisfied.
+  - The assumption of no interference is satisfied.
 Patients are treated independently through telehealth or in-person visits and their potential outcomes are not expected to be affected by other individuals' assignment to the intervention.

-  + Stochastic potential outcomes: assume this is a one-time measure for one telehealth/in-person visits
+  - The assumption of stochastic potential outcomes is not a concern here since number of hospitalizations within 30 days is a one-time measure for each telehealth or in-person visit.

 - Positivity

-Individuals in this study are expected to be free to choose from telehealth and in-person services in the study period.
+Individuals in this study were free to choose between telehealth and in-person services at each visit.
+Therefore, positivity is satisfied as $$P(A = a) \in (0, 1)$$ for all $$a \in A$$.

 **Identification**